s-canchi/s-canchi.github.io/_posts/2025-09-10-slurm-array.md

 comments: true
 ---

 When analyzing dozens or thousands of omics datasets, it is essential to parallelize the compute.
-In this post, I showcase a couple of ways for large-scale batch analysis on high-performance computing (HPC).
+In this post, I showcase a couple of ways for large-scale batch analysis on high-performance computing (HPC), specifically focusing on cases where each sample can be processed independently using the same workflow and comparable computational resources.

 ## What is Slurm ?